tayfunceylan/portfolio/README.md

 # Portfolio

 Hello, this is my personal homepage.
-In this project, i want learn and have fun with svelte, tailwindcss and devcontainer.
+In this project, i want learn and have fun with svelte, typescript, tailwindcss and devcontainer.

 ## Dev Container